Skip to main content

 Guidance & Support

 Each participant in the PSTP will receive guidance from two members of the faculty.
-Upon joining the program, scholars are linked with a career mentor who serves as a sounding board for decisions involving program structure, choice of a research mentor and long-term career issues.
+Upon joining the program, PSTP scholars are linked with a career mentor who serves as a sounding board for decisions involving program structure, choice of a research mentor, and long-term career issues.
 The research mentor is chosen after the scholar determines the ideal research environment for career development.
 This can occur at any time during the first several years in the program.
-Trainees may work with any research program at Northwestern University Feinberg School of Medicine.
+Trainees may work with any research program at Feinberg School of Medicine.

-During residency and fellowship training, scholars are supported with supplemental funds for books, journals and travel to conferences.
+During residency and fellowship training, scholars are supported with supplemental funds for books, journals, and travel to conferences.
 Additional support is available for some laboratory expenses.

 Application Process